 Dr. Bryant is a member of the American Veterinary Medical Association, American Animal Hospital Association and the Maine Veterinary Medical Association.
 He served on the MVMA board for 5 years and as president in 2004.
 He received the MVMA Service Award in 2005.
-He currently serves on the board for the Animal Emergency Clinic of Mid-Maine in Lewiston.

 His medical areas of special interest include arthroscopy and orthopedic surgery.